aeldarex/react-redux-driver/README.md

 The main takeaway is that it's important for the driverReducer to operate at the **top-level** of the state.
 If you are unfamiliar with the syntax above checkout out the [redux docs](https://redux.js.org/), the github for [reduce-reducers](https://github.com/redux-utilities/reduce-reducers), as well as this [stack overflow](https://stackoverflow.com/questions/38652789/correct-usage-of-reduce-reducers/44371190#44371190) which goes into detail about the differences between combineReducers and reduceReducers.

+## Manipulating The State

+Once the reducer is in place we're ready to start using the driver's dispatch functions to manipulate the state.
+But before we can start injecting our actions we need to discuss the concepts of _ReduxObject_, _filter_, and _update_ objects.

-## Creating a ReduxObject
+## What is a ReduxObject?

-The next step is to create an object model for the data you want to store.
-All driver pieces operate on the assumption that the objects being persisted/read extend the ReduxObject class included in the package.
+A ReduxObject is essentially an object model for the data you want to store.
+All CRUD operations operate on the assumption that the objects being persisted/read extend the ReduxObject class included in the package.

 ```javascript
 import { ReduxObject } from 'react-redux-driver';